 Why Choose Neurosurgeons of New Jersey for your C5-C6-C7 Neck Surgery?

-Neurosurgeons of New Jersey has been voted the #1 Surgical Practice in New Jersey for Neurosurgery, offering exceptional care across 11 convenient locations throughout the state.
-The practice is distinguished not only by our top-ranking but also by the top-notch education and numerous prestigious awards held by our doctors.
-We accept and work with a broad range of health insurance networks including Aetna, Horizon Blue Cross Blue Shield, Oxford/United Healthcare, Cigna, Personal Injury Protection (PIP)/No-Fault for New Jersey Motor Vehicle Accidents, the Empire Plan (NYSHIP), Medicare, NJ Medicaid, and Workers’ Compensation.
-Even if your insurance is not listed, you may still be eligible for significant coverage, ensuring that high-quality neurosurgical care is accessible to a wide range of patients.
+We accept and work with many health insurance networks, including Aetna, Horizon Blue Cross Blue Shield, Oxford/United Healthcare, Cigna, No-Fault for New Jersey Motor Vehicle Accidents, the Empire Plan (NYSHIP), and Workers’ Compensation.
+Even if your insurance is not listed, you may still be eligible for significant coverage, making high-quality neurosurgical care accessible to many patients.

 Dr. Seth Grossman, MD, MS, FAAOS